How to Totally Nail Your First in situ Hybridization

 For example, if you’re working on the ovaries of a zebrafish, you probably need sections.
 If you’re working on tiny sponge larvae, you might be able to just do ISH on the whole damn thing (no sectioning required!)

 3. Make Sure You’ve Got the Right Equipment

 To make sure you don’t lose your samples (and sanity) make sure you get slides with an adhesive coating, like Superfrost Plus coated slides, so your samples don’t slide off when you put them in solution.

-Other essential items include a hydrophobic (PAP) marker pen to localise the tissue on the slide, a special dark box to keep your slides in during the protocol and possibly some flexible coverslips to stop the liquid evaporating off the slides when you incubate them overnight.
+Other essential items include a hydrophobic (PAP) marker pen to localize the tissue on the slide, a special dark box to keep your slides in during the protocol, and possibly some flexible coverslips to stop the liquid from evaporating off the slides when you incubate them overnight.